vmck/vmck/Readme.md

 ## Testing
 With a Nomad cluster running on `localhost:4646`, run `pipenv run pytest`, and enjoy.
+By default, the test suite will use a *mock vm*, implemented with a docker backend, instead of qemu.
+To run the tests with the qemu backend, set `TESTING_BACKEND=qemu` in the `.env` file.

-To make the tests run faster you can mirror the VM image locally and override the URL in the local `.env` file - see `testsuite/settings.py` for the default image.
+To make the qemu tests run faster you can mirror the VM image locally and override the URL in the local `.env` file - see `testsuite/settings.py` for the default image.